-Prior to the 2015 amendments, a “victim of domestic violence” included “any . . . person who is a present or former household member.”
+Before the 2015 amendments, a “victim of domestic violence” included “any . . . person who is a present or former household member.”
 The Appellate Division reversed the entry of a final restraining order between middle-aged brothers who had not lived together in two decades.
-In 2012, the Appellate Division revisited the definition of a “household member”.
-According to the court, the analysis shifted from the amount of time that elapsed since the parties resided together to an evaluation of whether the current conflict arose from a prior domestic relationship.
+In 2012, the Appellate Division revisited the definition of a “household member.”
+According to the court, the analysis shifted from the amount of time that elapsed since the parties resided together to evaluate whether the current conflict arose from a prior domestic relationship.
 The sibling parties had stopped residing together in 1960.
 There was no contact between the estranged siblings for 19 years.
 However, despite the lengthy time apart and “sporadic episodes of intense strife” among them, because the defendant’s behavior was “a direct outgrowth of the parties’ earlier household relationship,” the Appellate Division affirmed the trial court’s finding of jurisdiction to apply the PDVA.

 Another relevant case is Storch v.
-Sauerhoff, where the family court held that an adult stepdaughter who lived on the same block as her stepmother, but who had not lived under her stepmother’s roof for more than twenty years, was a “former household member.”
+Sauerhoff, where the family court held that an adult stepdaughter lived on the same block as her stepmother, but who had not lived under her stepmother’s roof for more than twenty years, was a “former household member.”
 In holding that “step” relationships may satisfy the “household member” requirement under the PDVA, the court rejected a literal reading of the PDVA, instead of applying a common-sense interpretation that recognized familial, emotional, and financial ties.

 What were the findings in this latest Court decision?

-In order to determine what the term “household” means in terms of the Prevention of Domestic Violence Act, Judge Acquaviva in S.C. v.
+To determine what the term “household” means in terms of the Prevention of Domestic Violence Act, Judge Acquaviva in S.C. v.
 J.D. also drew upon the interpretations of the same from insurance policy cases, in which courts have found that “residence under a single roof is not a touchstone, and the meaning of ‘household’ inherently must vary depending on the circumstances.”
 A “substantially integrated family relationship” is a “household,” even where the household members are not continually under the same roof.
 The trial court found that “this flexible approach to defining “household” should similarly be implemented as a baseline in the PDVA context as “public policy concerns demand that the term ‘household member’ be defined even more expansively in domestic violence cases than in insurance . . . .”

 Defining an Integrated, Modern, Blended Family